-You get a credit for amounts you pay to a state (including the District of Columbia, Puerto Rico, and the U.S. Virgin Islands) unemployment fund by January 31, 2002 (or February 11, 2002, if that is your Form 940 due date).
+You get a credit for amounts you pay to a state (including the District of Columbia, Puerto Rico, and the U.S. Virgin Islands) unemployment fund by January 31, 2003 (or February 10, 2003, if that is your Form 940 due date).
 Your FUTA tax will be higher if you do not pay the state contributions timely.
 See the Part II, line 6 instructions on page 5 if you did not pay state contributions by the due date of Form 940.

-'Contributions" are payments that a state requires an employer to make to its unemployment fund for the payment of unemployment benefits.
+"Contributions" are payments that a state requires an employer to make to its unemployment fund for the payment of unemployment benefits.
 However, contributions do not include:

-- Any payments deducted or deductible from your employees' pay. - Penalties, interest, or special administrative taxes not included in the contribution rate the state assigned to - Voluntary contributions you paid to get a lower assigned rate.
+• Any payments deducted or deductible from your employees' pay.

+• Penalties, interest, or special administrative taxes not included in the contribution rate the state assigned to you.

+• Voluntary contributions you paid to get a lower assigned rate.

 Additional credit.
 You may receive an additional credit if you have a state experience rate lower than 5.4% (.054).
-This applies even if your rate is different during the year.
+This applies even if your rate varies during the year.
 This additional credit is the difference between your actual state payments and the amount you would have been required to pay at 5.4%.
+See Line 3-Computation of Tentative Credit on page 4.